 As of the six bellwether cases scheduled for up to 2023, the plaintiffs and the defendants are eagerly waiting to see the outcome.
 If most of the verdicts go in favor of the plaintiffs, then the defendants will be forced to agree to a global settlement to close all the remaining Paraquat lawsuits.

 The first two bellwether trials scheduled for November 2022 and March 2023 are getting delayed.
-MDL Judge Nancy Rosenstengel has rescheduled the first Paraquat bellwether trial until July 2023 to allow for more discovery time. this, in turn, will delay the settlement process for the plaintiffs.
+MDL Judge Nancy Rosenstengel has rescheduled the first Paraquat bellwether trial until October 2023 to allow for more discovery time.
+This, in turn, will delay the settlement process for the plaintiffs.

 Paraquat Lawsuit Settlement Amount